waifung0207/ci_bootstrap/README.md

 4. After all you will find the post-processed files under the **"assets/dist"** folder, means you have successfully configured it :)

+### Screenshots

+The website screenshots can be viewed from the [screenshots folder](https://github.com/waifung0207/ci_bootstrap/blob/master/screenshots/) under this repository.

 ### Changelog

 Project changelog is recorded down in the [CHANGELOG file](https://github.com/waifung0207/ci_bootstrap/blob/master/CHANGELOG.md).